 The costliest property damage we see results from fires.
-A small fire can quickly escalate, engulfing the entire structure, leading to a total loss.
-What are some of the most common causes of fires in investment properties?
+A small fire can quickly escalate, engulfing the entire structure, and leading to a total loss.
+Here are some of the most common causes of fires in investment properties:

 - Unattended Cooking – The National Fire Protection Association (NFPA) reports, “cooking equipment is the leading cause of home structure fires and home fire injuries.”
 These fires most often occur when the cook gets distracted and leaves the kitchen to attend to something in another room.
 In one instance, a tenant left the home completely to visit a neighbor several doors down.
 When they returned, the property was engulfed in flames.
 Thankfully, no one was injured, but this event could have been prevented had the cook just stayed in the kitchen.